Welcome to Fabulous Las Vegas sign: Notable events involving the sign

 On January 31, 2008, the sign turned red in support of National Wear Red Day.
 The American Heart Association's Go Red for Women campaign sought to educate the public on women's risk of cardiovascular disease and promote the importance of women getting screened for heart disease.

 On March 28, 2009, the sign along with much of the Las Vegas Strip was darkened for one hour as the city took part in Earth Hour.

 On May 14, 2009, Las Vegas Mayor Oscar Goodman and the Playboy personality Holly Madison coincided the start of summer with the sign's 50th anniversary.
 Part of the celebration was making it in the Guinness Book of World Records for the largest bikini parade, followed by pool parties throughout the city.
 The event kicked off in front of the sign with a runway-style retrospective featuring bathing suits from the 1950s to today.

 April 28, 2010 marked the first time the text of the sign has ever been changed.
 Mayor Oscar Goodman unveiled the new marketing campaign "Camp Vegas."
 The sign was adorned with a cover that read "Welcome to Fabulous Camp Vegas."
 The event was hosted by Holly Madison, Wayne Newton, Oscar Goodman, and a slew of showgirls and skydivers.
 The Camp Vegas cover remained over the sign for 36 hours.

 On October 5, 2017, following a mass shooting four days earlier, 58 crosses with hearts on them, all made by Greg Zanis, were placed behind the sign.
 Each cross represented a victim killed in the shooting.

 On August 18, 2020, the sign was the site of the Nevada delegation's state roll-call at the 2020 Democratic National Convention.

+On June 22, 2023, the sign was illuminated in rainbow colors in celebration of Pride Month, in partnership with the LGBTQ+ Center of Southern Nevada.
+Similar Pride Month lighting events were held in 2025 and 2026.